Work samples

 Abstract

 I never appreciated abstract art until I shared a house with an abstract painter during my first year of graduate school.
 His paintings were on every wall of the house, but the rent was right and I figured I'd spend most of my time on campus.
-It take long before I became attached to these paintings.
+It didn't take long before I became attached to these paintings.
 They gave me visceral feelings that I could not explain.
 After awhile, the visceral was the meaning.
 And this is why I need to paint an abstract work every so often.
 It's as if that's the only way for my feelings to get out.

 • Ode to Paul